-Europe’s Software Challenge and ways to overcome it
+Europe’s Software Challenge — and how to overcome it

 Summary

-So, why does it seem harder to build those massive, global software platforms from Europe?
+So why does it often feel harder to build massive, global software platforms from Europe?

 Why do US tech companies seem so much bigger and more dominant than European ones?